thomyphan/thomyphan.github.io/_research/resilience.md

 Cooperative MARL agents are commonly trained under idealized condition, assuming that nothing can fail.
 However, (partially) adversarial behavior may still occur due to flaws in hardware and software, potentially leading to catastrophic failure.
 Thus, even cooperative MAS need to be prepared for adversarial change as each agent may be a potential source of failure.

 We devise algorithms to improve resilience in MARL systems.
-During training, we randomly replace productive agents by antagonist agents to expose the system to partial adversarial change [1].
+During training, we randomly replace productive agents by antagonists to expose the system to partial adversarial change [1].
 We also devise evaluation methods to compare resilience of different MARL algorithms in a fair way [2].

 *Publications:*
 [1] [Antagonist-Based Learning](https://thomyphan.github.io/publication/2020-05-01-aamas-phan)